 A change in the weather is coming that will open its doors in autumn.

-The maximum temperature will begin to drop tomorrow in the inland regions.
+The temperature will begin to drop in the inland regions

-Temperatures will begin to drop on Sunday, with lows often falling late in the day, but highs that will remain virtually unchanged along the coast and will drop more significantly in the Pyrenees and Pre-Pyrenees.
-Next week, we'll notice the full force of the cooling down throughout the area due to the arrival of cold air from the polar regions.
-Temperatures will even be below average, with generally quite cool temperatures and possibly the first dusting of the season in the high Pyrenees.
-Autumn will officially arrive on Monday night, and it will make a grand entrance.
+Temperatures will begin to drop, with lows often recorded late in the day, but highs that will remain virtually unchanged along the coast and will drop more significantly in the Pyrenees and Pre-Pyrenees.
+It will be between Monday and Tuesday when we will fully notice the significant cooling throughout due to the arrival of cold air from polar origin.
+We will even have below-average temperatures, with generally quite cool temperatures and possibly the first dusting of the season in the high Pyrenees.
+Tomorrow night, autumn will officially arrive, and it will enter with a bang.

 Sunday: significant change in weather

-The approach of the cold air pocket will cause a significant increase in instability.
-During the night and early morning, there will already be thunderstorms in the Pyrenees and the Lleida Pre-Pyrenees, as well as some weak, scattered showers in some coastal and pre-coastal areas, often barely wetting the ground.
+The approaching cold air pocket will cause a significant increase in instability.
+This morning, the first showers have already occurred in the Pyrenees and Pre-Pyrenees of Lleida, as well as some weak, scattered showers in some coastal and pre-coastal areas, often barely wetting the ground.
+In some cases, in the Lleida Pyrenees, storms are already developing with intensity, and storm cores are also visible in the Pre-Pyrenees, Central Catalonia (Osona, Lluçanès), and the Pre-coastal area.

-Showers and thunderstorms will gain ground throughout the afternoon and evening and could appear in any region, with some significant downpours accompanied by hail.
-The highlight of the episode will be the thunderstorms that will form from mid-afternoon between Terres de l'Ebre and northern Castellón, as well as the rain that will affect the eastern Pyrenees and nearby regions, where it will rain heavily for several hours.
-In these areas, rainfall could easily exceed 30 l/m2 or 40 l/m2 throughout the day.
+Showers and thunderstorms will gain ground throughout the afternoon and evening and may appear in any region, with some significant downpours accompanied by hail.
+The highlight of the episode will be the storms that will form starting mid-afternoon between Terres de l'Ebre and northern Castellón, as well as the rain that will affect the eastern Pyrenees and nearby regions, where it will rain heavily for several hours.
+In these areas, rainfall could easily exceed 30 or 40 l/m2 throughout the day.

-A complicated day, keeping an eye on the sky, especially after midday.
-Mountain activities are not recommended, especially without appropriate clothing, as the relatively mild morning weather will quickly be replaced by cool, or even chilly, evenings.
+A complicated day, and keep an eye on the sky, especially after midday.
+Mountain activities are not recommended, especially without appropriate clothing, as the relatively mild morning weather will quickly be replaced by cool, even chilly, temperatures at night.
 Furthermore, this is the weekend return day, so be careful on the roads if you're caught driving in the rain.
 Early in the morning, we won't notice the change in temperature, but throughout the day the mercury will drop, especially inland and in the Pyrenees, where the coolness will already be evident.
 Many lows will be recorded at the end of the day.

 Monday: Soda is everywhere

 Cold air from the polar regions will hit us hard next week.
-We're looking forward to much cooler days, more reminiscent of October than mid- to late-September.
-Starting Tuesday, highs will barely exceed 22 or 23°C, with chilly nights in many inland regions and mountainous areas, where temperatures will drop below 0°C for the first time in many months.
+We're looking forward to some much cooler days, more reminiscent of October than mid- to late-September.
+Starting Tuesday, highs will barely exceed 22 or 23°C, and around 16°C in the Pyrenees, with cold nights in many inland regions and mountain areas, where temperatures will drop below 0°C at high altitudes for the first time in many months.
+Lows in the Pyrenean valleys will be around 4°C, hovering around 10°C inland and in the West, and around 16°C on the coast.
 Autumn will begin with a firm start on Monday at 8:19 p.m.